yeasy/learning_pickleball/en/20_faq.md

 Level 2.5-3.0 should focus on training serving and returning; level 3.0-3.5 should learn volleying and defense; level 3.5-4.0 should begin to master the drop; level 4.0-4.5 should focus on improving the dink and volley in front of the net; level 4.5-5.0 requires the ability to attack and reset in the near net battle; level 5.0-5.5 requires mastering efficient footwork; level 5.5 and above requires a strong mentality, reading the game and being able to adjust strategies in the tournaments.

+As of 2026, tournament rules, scoring formats, and equipment certification are still evolving.
+Traditional side-out scoring remains the basis of standard pickleball, while rally scoring has been provisionally approved as an optional format.
+Before tournament play, confirm the event's scoring format, the current USA Pickleball approved paddle list, and the rating system being used, such as DUPR or UTPR.

 ## 20.18 [Q17] How to avoid injuries while playing pickleball?

 **Answer**: With the popularity of pickleball, related sports injuries have also increased, especially in joints such as knees, elbows, and wrists.
 To avoid sports injuries, you must **warm up before playing, relax after playing, standardize your movements, and play within your ability**.
 Before playing, you should fully warm up to improve joint lubrication; after playing, stretch and relax to restore muscle elasticity; in addition, you should learn the correct swing movements to reduce the risk of injury; finally, you should understand the limits of your body and do not exercise excessively or do movement that exceeds your physical limits.